JZach/svcrat/README.md

 --- **WORK IN PROGRESS** ---

-Permanently requests the current state of configured services (host/ip + port) and offers execute scripts based on that information.
+Permanently requests the current state of configured services (host/ip + port) and offers to execute scripts based on that information.

 # Requirements